Leo3213/HP-Probook-450-G6-hackintosh-Ventura-13.2/README.md

-# HP-ProBook-450-G3-Hackintosh
+# HP-ProBook-450-G6-Hackintosh
-My HP ProBook 450 G3 Hackintosh laptop configuration.
+My HP ProBook 450 G6 i5 Hackintosh laptop configuration.

-(NO MORE UPDATES FOR THE CONFIG ONLY BECAUSE A COWORKER SPILLED LIQUID ON THE LAPTOP AND FRIED IT LOL)

-I NOW OWN A HP PROBOOK 450 G6 I5 VARIANT AS OF 3-2-22
+You will need to add your own: platform id information and map your own usb ports!!!

+THE SMBIOS IM USING IS MacBookPro15,2

 I put these commands at the top so everyone would see them :)

+*
+Readable brightness keys troubleshoot:

+Do a hard shutout and keep the power button down for 30 seconds This clears the Laptops EC.

 After install to get sleep/wake working run theses commands: